StephFromAustin/project3/README.md

 ## GITHUB Project
-- As a ground we decided to use Github Project as our project management system.
+- As a group we decided to use Github Project as our project management system.
 We have used this system in the past however we did not utilize all of the possible tools.